avandenberghe/bbguild/README.md

 Note : we advise you to do all php, html upgrades on localhost before uploading it to your web server.
 Then run the database installer/upgrader on your webserver

-1. Unzip the bbdkp zip file
+1. Unzip the bbDKP_1302.zip file
-2. Upload it to your webserver, into /store/mods/
+2. Upload bbDKP folder to your webserver, into /store/mods/
 3. Launch automod, click in "bbDKP", and click the "Install" link. this will copy the files, and perform the necessary edits.
 4. Click on the blue link given, this will redirect you to /install/index.php
 5. Click submit.
 This will install 1.3.0.2 and clear the caches (template, theme, imagesets)